filecoin-project/lotus-docs/content/en/lotus/configure/bootstrap/index.md

 marginally more resources, it’s important to ensure that a bootstrap node is able to stay synchronised with the network while also serving an unpredictable number of bootstrap requests.

-We currently run bootstrap nodes on the following hardware

-- Intel Xeon Platinum 8175M CPU @ 2.50GHz
-- 32Gb Memory
-- 5Mbps download speed, 2Mbps upload speed
-- 2Ti SSD storage for chain state storage

 It’s possible to reliably synchronise a bootstrap node with as few as 3 cores and 5Gb real memory, but you will need to monitor resource usage closely in periods of high demand, and account for additional disk space for virtual memory.

-To demonstrate the resource requirements of a bootstrap node, see the last 7 days (ATOW) cpu and memory profile of one (out of 9) bootstrap nodes on the network.
+To demonstrate the resource requirements of a bootstrap node, see a 7 day window of cpu and memory profiles of one bootstrap node on the network.
 ![7 Day CPU core usage profile](7d-cpu.png "7 Day CPU profile")
 ![7 Day Memory profile](7d-memory.png "7 Day Memory profile")

 ## Configuration
 We recommend the following configuration to be specified for running a bootstrap node.
 ```toml